'An Incredible Disaster': West Sacramento Engineer Drawn To Haiti To Help Rebuild

 WEST SACRAMENTO (CBS13) — The death toll after Haiti’s devastating 7.2 magnitude earthquake on August 14 is now at more than 2,200—and that number is expected to climb.

-Meanwhile, the region’s limited health care services struggle to discharge hospital patients when they have no home to go back to.READ MORE: Caldor Fire Threatens Wineries During Harvest Season
+Meanwhile, the region’s limited health care services struggle to discharge hospital patients when they have no home to go back to.READ MORE: California Murder Suspect Killed In Chicago Amtrak Train Station Gunfight

 The devastation is prompting a Northern California engineer to fly to Haiti to help.
 Dr. Kit Miyamoto is taking on a massive task to help entire villages rebuild from the ground up.